timonschlenk/panzerkiste/README.md

 1. Tank Images are slightly broken
 2. Fix occasional bleeding without making tank wobble (happens when using round pixels) - maybe use two cameras to render
 3. Bullet can be fired inside collision box
+4. Tracks aren't 100% accurate

 ## Features

-1. Add explosion and fire animation to bullet
-2. Add health and health bar
-3. Make it possible to upgrade tank
+1. Make it possible to upgrade tank
-4. Have Tracks leave trails
-5. Make bullet only reflect once
+2. Change to consistent drawing style
-6. Add minimapp or pointer to other tanks
+3. Add minimapp or pointer to other tanks
-7. Add Tank AI
+4. Add Tank AI
-8. Add Multiplayer
+5. Add Multiplayer
-9. Add a limit to bullets and how make them only reflect once